newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - All quickstarts will be set to `Community` level by default unless specified differently by the `Author`.
 - Levels can only be modified by New Relic employees.
 - If you have questions on how to increase the level of support please file an [issue](../../issues)
-- The shield icon is only applied to those quickstarts with `Support Level` New Relic.
+- The shield icon is only applied to those quickstarts with `Support Level` New Relic OR `Support Level` Verified.

 #### Dashboard images (screenshots)